octomiau/goodBank-app/README.md

 npm start
 ```

-Your Bad Banking app will be running at http://localhost:3000.
+Your app will be running at http://localhost:3000.

 ## 🚀 Usage: